ballerina-guides/social-media-demo/README.md

 ### To complete up to feature 11
 1. Move to `sts-service` and execute `bal run` to start the Security Token Service (STS) service
+2. Stop `sentiment-analysis-service`
+3. Move to `sentiment-analysis-service-secured` and execute `bal run` to start secured sentiment analysis service

 ### To complete up to feature 14
 1. Setup a NATS server